platformatic/undici-slicer-interceptor/README.md

 In this case, the expression would automatically target the custom header name.

+## Implementation Notes

+### Request-Based Headers

+Headers that only use request data (`.params`, `.querystring`, `.headers`) are applied during the `onHeaders` phase of the request lifecycle.
+This is the standard approach and has minimal overhead.

+### Response-Based Headers (NEW)

+Headers that access the response body (using `.response.body`) require a more complex implementation.
+The interceptor automatically detects these expressions and uses a specialized handler that:

+1. Identifies rules that contain `.response.body` expressions
+2. For these rules, it adds request-based headers normally
+3. Response body based headers are skipped during initial processing

+Currently, response body based headers will be supported in a future update.
+The implementation is still in progress.

 ## Best Practices

+1. **Prefer request-based headers**: When possible, use request data instead of response data
-1. **Use static values when possible**: Only use FGH expressions when you need dynamic values
+2. **Use static values when possible**: Only use FGH expressions when you need dynamic values
-2. **Keep expressions simple**: Avoid deeply nested expressions for better performance
+3. **Keep expressions simple**: Avoid deeply nested expressions for better performance
-3. **Provide default values**: Use the null coalescing operator for optional parameters
+4. **Provide default values**: Use the null coalescing operator for optional parameters
-4. **Consider security**: Avoid including sensitive data in headers
+5. **Consider security**: Avoid including sensitive data in headers
-5. **Be consistent**: Use a standard naming convention for headers across your application
+6. **Be consistent**: Use a standard naming convention for headers across your application
-6. **Prefix tags**: For cache tags, use prefixes to organize them (e.g., `user-`, `product-`)
+7. **Prefix tags**: For cache tags, use prefixes to organize them (e.g., `user-`, `product-`)
-7. **Test your expressions**: Verify that your FGH expressions generate the expected values
+8. **Test your expressions**: Verify that your FGH expressions generate the expected values

 ## Notes